modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 This model will produce a 0 for every input.

-Additionally, Python models may declare `begin()` and `end()` functions, which are called at initialization and completion of the model, respectively.
+In addition, we can  declare a  `begin()` functions, which is called when the model is initallly deployed into the Engine and awaiting data to score.
 A slightly more sophisticated example of a Python model is the following:

 ``` python
 # fastscore.input: input-schema